Esri/dynamic-situational-awareness-qt/docs/README.md

 ***Developer tips:***

 - Both viewshed and line of sight analysis are calculated using the GPU and operate only on the data displayed on the map.
 This means that the accuracy of these analyses are limited by the current resolution of the displayed data and the elevation surface.
-More information can be found in the section [Scene analyses versus geoprocessing] in the Guide topic Analyze visibility in a scene view.

 ## Alerts and conditions